Areas and suburbs in Dublin

 As with all cities, the area in Dublin that an expat chooses to live in can completely change their lifestyle.

-From the laid-back beaches in North Dublin to the hustle and bustle of city-centre living, there are a number of diverse areas for expats to choose from.
+From the laid-back beaches in North Dublin to the hustle and bustle of city-centre living, there is a number of diverse areas for expats to choose from.

 When choosing where to settle in Dublin, expats should consider the area's proximity to their workplace, good schools and public transport.
 Traffic is surprisingly heavy for such a small city and commutes of an hour or more both ways are not unheard of.